cssr-tools/expreccs/docs/text/examples.rst

 ---------

-We consider the configuration file `example1.txt <https://github.com/cssr-tools/expreccs/blob/main/examples/example1.txt>`_ in the examples folder (the animation in the `Github home page <https://github.com/cssr-tools/expreccs>`_ was based on this configuration file).
+We consider the configuration file `example1.txt <https://github.com/cssr-tools/expreccs/blob/main/examples/example1.txt>`_ in the examples folder (the animation in the `GitHub home page <https://github.com/cssr-tools/expreccs>`_ was based on this configuration file).
 If the results are to be saved in a folder called 'hello_world', this is achieved by the following command:

 .. code-block:: bash

     expreccs -i example1.txt -o hello_world

 Then we can change in line 14 the BC projections from the regional simulations from 'flux' to 'pres', and run the following command to only simulate the site model: